Why Is My Car Leaking Water?

 - Green – Antifreeze from Water Pump, Hoses, or Radiator

 - Light Brown – Newer Engine Oil or Gear Lubricant

 - Dark Brown – Brake Fluid or Older Engine Oil

 Find Affordable Car Service in Bartlett

 Check your vehicle at home or bring it into our service center for the professionals to take a look.
 Either way, your vehicle will be in good hands and back on Memphis and Cordova roads in no time.
-If you decide to visit us, be sure to look through our service specials to help you save on routine maintenance, such as replacing the spark plugs, and more.
+If you decide to visit us, be sure to look through our service specials to help you save on routine maintenance, such as replacing the spark plugs, checking brake fluid, and more.
 Contact our Nissan dealership service center today with any questions.

 Most times when your car is leaking water, it’s the condensation from the car’s air conditioning system.
 Normally though, when a vehicle is leaking water, it’s not serious.
 If you notice a small puddle of water near the back of the engine compartment, this is the cause.
 If you notice the water near the tailpipe,…

 You know you should get an oil change every 5,000 to 10,000 miles, but how often should you rotate your tires in Arlington?
 The general rule of thumb for when to rotate your tires is every 5,000 to 7,000 miles.
 You can also check your vehicle’s owner’s manual for the specific interval.
 Service Center Schedule…

 Can’t start your vehicle?
 You will most likely need to jump start your car battery.
 And even if your vehicle is running fine, learning how to jump start a car is still an essential skill to learn!
 This quick guide from Wolfchase Nissan offers instructions and tips on how to properly jump start a car.
 When your battery on your Nissan starts to die, visit our service center near Cordova for a replacement.
 Schedule Service The Right Way…